howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 I'm keeping track of costs to build this on a [Google sheet](https://docs.google.com/spreadsheets/d/1gAOBM_yaMBiJ-jSxOKjTAU5LB76KTCxHlsrV34FWCiw/edit?usp=sharing)

 Surplus materials from my kayak(s) building project is the whole reason I undertook this SUP build.
-I had over a gallon of extra epoxy resin, some fiberglass cloth, various fillers and thickeners for epoxy, and tools.
-I thought I could build it very cheap using marine plywood, but decided to go with paulownia strip build technique when I compared costs, considered weight and studied plans.
+I thought about a 4th kayak, but decided we might enjoy a stand up paddleboard.
+I thought I could build it very cheaply using Meranti plywood, but decided to go with paulownia strip build technique when I compared costs, considered weight and studied plans.
+Because of the size the board weights start at 40 lbs and increase depending on materials and technique used.
+I'll now journal about my build process.

 ---